-Below we provide brief synopses of some of the best job opportunities available to graduates of a master's in cyber security program.
+Below we describe some of the best job opportunities available to graduates of a master’s in cyber security program.

 CIS managers are integral to the IT department.
 They are responsible for ensuring that a company’s network runs at optimal efficiency.
 Because information security management and protection are critical aspects of IT, a master’s in cyber security represents an excellent qualification.
 These professionals work in the government, private enterprise, or the nonprofit sector.
 The highest-paid CIS managers work in biotech and insurance.

-With a master's in cyber security, you are practically made for a job as a cyber security architect, which is one type of computer network architect.
-To succeed in this position, you will need to know how to create and maintain a company's computer system.
+With a master’s in cyber security, you are practically made for a job as a cyber security architect.
+To succeed in this position, you will need to know how to create and maintain a company’s computer system.
 You may be asked to manage other employees.
 This job requires someone well-versed in hacking who can anticipate and block malicious intrusions.

-The CISO is an executive-level position, which means you oversee security policies on a company-wide level.
-Keep in mind that it might take quite a few years of experience to get this career, even with a master's degree.
-CISOs need excellent analytical and risk management skills to evaluate and eliminate threats, or potential threats, to their organization's system.
+The CISO is an executive-level position that oversees security policies on a company-wide level.
+It will likely take quite a few years of leadership experience to get this level, even with a master’s degree.
+CISOs need excellent analytical and risk management skills to evaluate and eliminate threats, or potential threats, to their organization’s system.
 A CISO needs to be well-versed in data privacy, including relevant laws.
 Finally, good CISOs have financial training because they are also in charge of securing project funding.
 They must be able to perform an accurate cost-benefit analysis of their programs.